Unboxed-Software/solana-course/content/token-swap.md

 14. `minimumTokenA` - minimum amount of token A to withdraw
 15. `minimumTokenB` - minimum amount of token B to withdraw

 The `minimumTokenA` and `minimumTokenB` arguments are used to prevent slippage.
-For simplicity, we will use 0 for these arguments as calculating slippage tolerance is outside the scope of this lesson.
+The lower the number, the more slippage can possibly occur.
+For simplicity, we will use 0 for these arguments.

 The instruction for depositing both token A and token B will look like this: